 - do some automated background check that the user can actually access the system

-The second task is to ensure, for example, that this user wasn’t banned from our servers for some reason.
+Second task is to ensure, for example, that this user wasn’t banned from our servers for some reason.

 But it could take time, and we’d like to extract it to a separate microservice.
-It wouldn’t be reasonable to keep the user waiting for so long just to know that she was registered successfully.
+It wouldn’t be reasonable to keep the user waiting for so long just to know that he was registered successfully.

 One way to solve it would be with a message-driven approach including compensation.
 Let’s consider the following architecture:

 - the user microservice tasked with registering a user profile

 - the validation microservice tasked with doing a background check